The Ecclesiastical Sewing Family

 Hand and Machine Embroidery Designs

-A major focus of Ecclesiastical Sewing will include embroidery designs for hand and machine embroidery.
+A major focus of Ecclesiastical Sewing includes religious embroidery designs for hand and machine embroidery.
 To further her skills in the realm of hand embroidery, Carrie has taken hand embroidery course work through Hand and Lock, the Royal School of Needlework, and the Williamsburg School of Needlework.

 What started with sewing a pastoral stole and chasuble over thirty-five years ago in college, and sewing and embroidering a new altar set for one church has now been made into an international operation.